Lowly first jobs are just fodder for authors

-NEW YORKWriters need good stories to stoke their fiction.
+NEW YORK(Reuters) - Writers need good stories to stoke their fiction.
 What better way to get material than a crazy first job?

 For Reuters' "First Jobs" series, we talked to a few successful American authors about the jobs that got them started on the path to literary stardom.